 There are two ways to transition to weight-shift control (WSC) LSA (light-sport aircraft) trike from another category.
 Typically, this would be from Private Pilot Airplane or Sport Pilot Airplane to WSC Trike.

 How long does it take for an airplane pilot to transition to a WSC trike?

 Trike controls are different than the three axis airplane.
 New skills/habits must be learned by the airplane pilot.
-It is very different at first for an airplane pilot because you take away the thin walls that provide a false sense of security of being inside something, you take away the horizon reference the pilot usually uses to control the aircraft, than you reverse all the controls so nothing is familiar.
+It is very different at first for an airplane pilot because you take away the thin walls that provide the false sense of security of being inside something.
+You take away the horizon reference the pilot usually uses to control the aircraft pitch, then you reverse all the controls, so nothing is familiar.
 It is like learning to ride a motorcycle after just driving a car.
-We can all do it it is simply different.
+We can all do it, but it is simply different.

 Typically, airplane pilots feel disoriented for the first 20 minutes, and must “think” about the movements for the first hours of flight.
 But it is very interesting how some pilots pick it up really quick and others it takes a while.
 This large variance in how quick an airplane pilot feels comfortable flying a trike is not easily explained.
 The “danger zone” for an airplane pilot is the time between when they feel comfortable flying the trike and when the correct body motion habits are developed for flying in bumps.
 Some pilots can feel comfortable flying a trike in as little at 5 hours in calm air, but it typically takes at least 20 to 50 hours for the proper habits to be developed to instinctively do the right pitch and roll movements in bumpy air when things get challenging.